-- Select Settings > Credentials Store.
+- Navigate to Settings > Credentials Store.

 - Click New Secret Engine.

-- Enter a name and description.
+- Enter a Name and Description.

 - Copy the following information from Hashicorp Vault.

-- Approle ID.
-Example: 7294b4d1-3f0a-4578-b68f-ba6d26a1c1b8
+- Approle ID Example: 7294b4d1-3f0a-4578-b68f-ba6d26a1c1b8

-- Approle Secret.
-Example: e4396eda-569f-4297-8c90-5ea971568566
+- Approle Secret Example: e4396eda-569f-4297-8c90-5ea971568566

-- Approle path.
-Example: https://your-vault-address:8200/v1/auth/approle/login
+- Approle path Example: https://your-vault-address:8200/v1/auth/approle/login

 - Paste the values into the indicated fields on the New Secret Engine screen.
-For Approle path, make sure to use an absolute path that starts with https://
+For the Approle path, make sure to use an absolute path that starts with https://

 - LogicHub supports Hashicorp KV secret engine v1 and v2.
 You can either create a new KV secret engine or use an existing one.